Book Sachsenhausen Concentration Camp Memorial Tickets & Tours

 Sachsenhausen Concentration Camp Timings

-Best Time to Visit: The best months to visit the Sachsenhausen Camp Memorial are from May to September, when the city is ideal for sitting in cafes and leisure strolling.
-If you want lesser people, try reaching the site before 10 AM.
+• Best time to visit: The best months to visit the Sachsenhausen Camp Memorial are from May to September, when the city is ideal for sitting in cafes and leisurely strolling.
+If you want fewer people, try reaching the site before 10am.

 How to Reach Sachsenhausen Concentration Camp